Mordal: Automated Pretrained Model Selection for Vision Language Models: Evaluation

 We conducted extensive experiments to thoroughly evaluate Mordal's performance.
-These experiments assessed its effectiveness in pretrained model selection and performed an ablation study.
-The key findings are summarized as follows: \begin{enumerate} \item Mordal identifies the optimal combination of vision encoder and LLM for the target task 8.9$\times$-11.6$\times$ faster than the grid search baseline, as shown in \Cref{sec:eval_performance}.
-For each target task, the best candidate surpasses the LLaVA-1.5-7B equivalent structure in accuracy while using the same alignment dataset. \item We further validate the effectiveness of model similarity computation and observational scaling law in \Cref{sec:eval_ablation}.
+Our implementation builds on Cornstarch~\cite{jang2025efficient}, a multimodal training framework that includes distributed training features.
+These experiments assessed Mordal's effectiveness in pretrained model selection and included an ablation study.
+The key findings are summarized as follows: \begin{enumerate} \item Mordal identifies the best combination of vision encoder and LLM for the target task 8.9$\times$-11.6$\times$ faster than the grid search.
+It also achieves about 69\% higher weighted Kendall’s $\tau$ on average than the state-of-the-art model selection method across diverse tasks. \item We further validate the effectiveness of observational scaling law.
 By conducting the ablation studies, we show that each component in Mordal helps reduce the total search time while ensuring that it can still identify the top-performing candidates. \end{enumerate}